ngjsjordan/tp/docs/DeveloperGuide.md

     Use case ends.

+**Use case: UC13 - Exit application**

+**MSS**

+1. User requests to exit ClientSquare
+2. ClientSquare saves data and closes the application.

+    Use case ends.

 ### Non-Functional Requirements

 1. Should work on any _mainstream OS_ as long as it has Java `17` or above installed.
-2. Should be able to hold up to 1000 persons without a noticeable sluggishness in performance for typical usage.
+2. Should be able to hold up to 1000 clients and 1000 appointments without a noticeable sluggishness in performance for typical usage.
+3. Should load within 5 seconds on a standard modern laptop.
-3. A user who can type faster than 40 words per minute on average for regular English text (i.e. not code, not system admin commands) should be able to use 90% of the application's functions faster using a keyboard than a mouse.
+4. A user who can type faster than 40 words per minute on average for regular English text (i.e. not code, not system admin commands) should be able to use 90% of the application's functions faster using a keyboard than a mouse.
-4. The product is to be used by a single user.
+5. The product is to be used by a single user.
-5. The product should work without requiring an installer.
+6. The product should work without requiring an installer.
-6. The product should work without any other external / online services.
+7. The product should work without any other external / online services.
-7. The product should not exceed 100MB in size.
+8. The product should not exceed 100MB in size.
-8. The product should not share data outside the application without the user's knowledge.
+9. The product should not share data outside the application without the user's knowledge.
+10. The product should not crash under normal usage, including adding, deleting, and editing multiple clients and appointments.
+11. The product should support common screen resolutions like 1080p without display issues.
+12. Common operations should complete within 2 seconds.
+13. Data should be saved after any CRUD operation to prevent accidental data loss.

 ### Glossary